phetdam/touketsu/doc/source/index.rst

 instances immutable or unable to dynamically create instance attributes.
 We will refer to the latter as being *nondynamic*.

-To get started, read the :doc:`user_guide` guide, which should cover most common use cases.
+To get started, read the :doc:`user_guide`, which should cover most common use cases.

 For package details, see the :doc:`api_ref`.